brobeson/ctest-lab/docs/index.md

 discover, you need to manually build and run test discovery.
 You can disable this functionality with the `ctest-lab.buildBeforeRun` setting.

+CTest Lab uses the cmake-tools `cmake.ctest.parallelJobs` and `cmake.parallelJobs` settings for running tests in parallel.
+If both settings are not set, or are set to 0, then CTest Lab uses the number of available CPU cores.
+The order of precedence is `cmake.ctest.parallelJobs`, then `cmake.parallelJobs`, and finally the number of available cores.

 ## The Testing View

 CTest Lab provides ways for you to interact with your tests in the Testing View.